-One of the highest Navy priorities is the OHIO Replacement Program.
-The continued assurance of our sea-based strategic deterrent requires a credible SWS as well as the development of the next class of ballistic missile submarine.
-The Navy team is taking aggressive steps to ensure the OHIO Replacement SSBN is designed, built and delivered on time with the right capabilities at an affordable cost.
+The next priority, which is also one of the Navy's highest, is the OHIO Replacement Program.
+The continued assurance of our sea-based strategic deterrent requires a credible SWS as well as the development of the next class of ballistic missile submarines.
+The Navy team is taking aggressive steps to ensure the OHIO Replacement SSBN is designed, built, delivered, and tested on time with the right capabilities at an affordable cost.